 The epicenter building serves as a focal point where the motivation, energies and leadership of the people converge with the resources of local government and non-governmental organizations.
 To date, The Hunger Project has mobilized over 2,200 villages to create more than 115 epicenter communities, reaching nearly two million people across Africa.
 Through practice, refinement, mistakes and learning, the Epicenter Strategy has become highly effective, affordable and replicable.

-The Ambassador, led by Country Director Rowlands Kaotcha and The Hunger Project-Malawi staff, began his trip by visiting two households in two partner villages to see The Hunger Project’s impact on household income and household food security levels.
+The Ambassador, led by Global Vice President and former Country Director Rowlands Kaotcha and The Hunger Project-Malawi staff, began his trip by visiting two households in two partner villages to see The Hunger Project’s impact on household income and household food security levels.

 At the epicenter itself, the Ambassador met with: